Photo Credit: Instagram Fan jesseaizenstat

 With so many hikes to choose from, we decided to head straight to the experts: we asked, you answered!
 We polled @visitsantabarbara Instagram followers, and here are 11 resoundingly popular treks that highlight the best of what Santa Barbara has to offer, listed by voter ranking:

 If you’re looking for a moderate hike that ends with a refreshing splash, Seven Falls is right up your alley.
 Pack those hiking boots and head to Tunnel Road, a paved road that will lead you straight to the trailhead, of which many well-known hikes have in common.
-Turn right once the asphalt ends and slosh your way up the path, but don’t forget to pack your swim suit!
+Turn left once the asphalt ends and slosh your way up the path, but don’t forget to pack your swim suit!
 The pools make for a great photo-op, and the 2.5 mile roundtrip hike will leave you with a sense of accomplishment (and just a bit of sweat).

 LA CUMBRE PEAK